-Malee’s husband, Kurt, a gentle Swiss man who referred to Malee as “the boss,” easily swung my backpack onto a shoulder and laughed over his shoulder when I inquired about an ATM.
+Malee’s husband, Kurt, a gentle Swiss man who referred to Malee as “the boss,” easily swung my huge backpack over his shoulder and then laughed over that same shoulder when I inquired about an ATM.

-Showing me into my clean and cozy bungalow, he handed me a map of the area and informed me that the only ATM was all the way back in town.
+Showing me into my clean and cozy bungalow, he handed me a map of the area and informed me that the only ATM was all the way back in “town”.
 I looked down at the map.
 I was really in the middle of nowhere.

-Temple in the Sky
+First Stop: The Temple in the Sky

-So I was pleasantly surprised with the circle on my map that showed a mountaintop temple just a 12-minute walk (and a 500-step climb) away.
+So I was pleasantly surprised with the circle on my map that showed a mountaintop temple just a 12-minute walk away.

-I set out for Wat Tham Pha Plong with no expectation other than a good view and a good workout, but right away I saw that there was more to this temple than scenery.
+I set out for Wat Tham Pha Plong with no expectation other than a good view and a good workout, but right away I saw that there was more to this temple than just the scenery.

 A note at the bottom of the stairs asked guests to help carry crates of eggs and boxes of mail to the monastery kitchen at the top, so I grabbed a carton and started the climb.
 All along the way, inspirational signs moved me up the stairs.